owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 * Navigate to `http://owncloud.org/install`
 * Click "Tar or Zip file"
 * In the opening dialog, chose the "Linux" link.

-This will download a file named owncloud-x.y.z.tar.bz2 (where x.y.z is the version number of the current latest version).
-Save this file on the machine you want to install ownCloud on.
-If that's a different machine than the one you are currently working on, use e.g. FTP to transfer the downloaded archive file there.
-Note down the directory where you put the file.
+* This will start the download of a file named owncloud-x.y.z.tar.bz2 (where x.y.z is the version number of the current latest version).
+* Save this file on the machine you want to install ownCloud on.
+* If that's a different machine than the one you are currently working on, use e.g. FTP to transfer the downloaded archive file there.
+* Note down the directory where you put the file.

-* Then you have to extract the archive contents.
+* Extract the archive contents.
 Open a terminal on the machine you plan to run owncloud on, and run:::

 	cd path/to/downloaded/archive